Christiane Eberhardine of Brandenburg-Bayreuth: Marriage and issues

 She married Frederick Augustus, Duke of Saxony, the younger brother of the elector, John George IV, on 20 January 1693 at age 21.
 The marriage was purely political and highly unhappy.
 Augustus considered her boring, while she was shocked and hurt by his constant infidelity.

 Three years later, on 17 October 1696, their son Frederick Augustus was born in Dresden.
 This was the only pregnancy in their entire 34-year-long marriage.
 He was brought up by his paternal grandmother, Anna Sophie of Denmark.
 Because Christiane Eberhardine and her mother-in-law got on well, she visited her son frequently.

-Christiane Eberhardine's husband converted to Catholicism to become king of Poland, but she remained faithful to her Protestant beliefs and was not present at her husband's coronation, and was never crowned queen of Poland.
+Christiane Eberhardine's husband converted to Catholicism to become king of Poland and grand duke of Lithuania, but she remained faithful to her Protestant beliefs and was not present at her husband's coronation, and was never crowned queen of Poland and grand duchess of Lithuania.
 Her Protestant countrymen named her "The Pillar of Saxony."